17 Texas Revolution & Mexican War

 In the meantime, Houston fended off and courted offers for colonization from France and Britain while the country filled up with Americans.
 He cleverly played the U.S. and Britain against each other, maneuvering each into thinking he’d go in the other direction, while all the while planning on annexation into the United States.
 Britain would’ve allowed independence within their Commonwealth realm, but had banned slavery in 1833 and insisted that Texas do likewise.
 Of course they wouldn’t have agreed to that given that was a key reason why they seceded from Mexico in 1836.
 Houston loved the U.S., would later serve as U.S. Senator in Washington, and was a staunch unionist who opposed Texas’ secession from the U.S. in 1861.
 After Texas’ admission into the U.S., he became governor.
 Since he’d been Tennessee’s governor in his earlier life, Houston became the only man in American history to have been governor of two states.
 As Texas President, Houston even courted colonization efforts from the far-off Ottoman Empire (centered in modern Turkey), wearing the red velvet suit and fez hat they gifted him.

 Lamar evicted free Blacks from the state, but Houston reversed that order.
 While they were at it, Texans also ejected Kickapoo and Cherokee Indians, sending them scattering to Coahuila or back to Oklahoma.
 And as they gained critical mass, new American arrivals had no appreciation for Tejanos’ participation in the revolution or their rights as citizens, for that matter.
 They disenfranchised Hispanics and took their land, just as 49’ers would in California.
 As the saying went, “If a Mexican won’t sell you his land, his widow will.”
 Seguín, who was elected senator in the new republic and later mayor of San Antonio, had to flee to Mexico in 1842.
 By then, Hispanics had already left an indelible imprint.
-As ACC history professor Andrés Tijerina has shown in numerous books and talks, much of what makes Texas distinct — including cattle trails, longhorn herds, mustangs, and mavericks — trace to its Hispanic heritage.
-American cowboy and rodeo culture grew out of Mexico’s vaquero tradition.
+As ACC history professor Andrés Tijerina researched, much of what makes Texas distinct — including cattle trails, longhorn herds, mustangs, and mavericks — trace to its Hispanic heritage.
+American cowboy and rodeo culture grew mainly out of Mexico’s vaquero tradition.

 Vaquero Roping Cattle in Spanish California, ca. 1830s, Artist Unknown